Preparing for an OK2Ask® Workshop

 These workshops are not just sit-and-get sessions.
 While learning practical applications of technology strategies, participants are guided through structured practice activities, explorations, reflections, and planning.
 Guides support you.
 You will complete hands-on activities throughout each session.

 The two largest portions of the OK2Ask workshop are the pedagogical conversation and hands-on exploration.
 The session moderators explain why you might want to use the approach they will teach and how you might alter what they demonstrate to accommodate the needs or set up in your educational setting.
 Then they lead activities that will help you practice and plan for the use of the strategy.

 Preparing for the Workshop

-We use Microsoft Teams to deliver each workshop as a live event.
+We use Microsoft Teams to deliver each workshop as a Teams Meeting.
 To set you up for a great workshop experience, we've included some tips to get you started.

 - Each registrant receives a confirmation email that contains additional information and a unique link to join the session.
 The link is a blue Attend Event button.